advis61/OracleOfDereth/README.md

 ![Decal Plugins](./docs/Decal.png)

+## Quest Catalog

+Oracle of Dereth uses a curator-maintained [master quest list](https://github.com/advis61/OracleOfDereth/blob/master/OracleOfDereth/Resources/quests.csv) to connect your character's quest flags with known quests.
+The Verified filter displays quest flags that were discovered by other players on your server.

+The plugin checks for a new master list once per day, downloads it in the background and reloads it automatically.
+This can be disabled with the `Automatically Update Quest List` setting.
+A bundled copy is always available if the downloaded list is missing or invalid or if you're playing Asheron's Call without internet.

+The plugin also discovers flags reported by `/myquests` and `/myqstlist` that are new or not yet verified for the current server.
+Click `Send` to contribute your quest flags to Oracle of Dereth on Discord for review.

 ## Quest Directions and Wiki URLs

 Click on a row's quest name to think the directions to yourself.
 Or the completed/uncompleted icon to think the wiki URL.